Presentación

 • Respiratory viral infections in children in Primary Care.
 Diagnosis and treatment of infectious diseases in Primary Care.

-• Respiratory viral infections in high risk group of children (newborn, chronic lung diseases, immunodefiencies, oncologic patients…).
-Torquteno virus in immunocompromised children.
+• Respiratory viral infections in high-risk group of children (newborn, chronic lung diseases, immunodefiencies, oncologic patients…).
+Torqueteno virus in immunocompromised children.

 • Applying of new technologies as echography to value risk conditions in viral infections.